Occupational Therapy Assistant

 - Complete and score a minimum of 60 on the Test of Essential Academic Skills (ATI TEAS) assessment exam.

-- Have a minimum 2.75 grade point average (GPA) for any previous college level course work at the time of selection and matriculation.
+- Achieve an overall GPA and program-related GPA of 2.75 or higher.
+(Program-related GPA is defined as the average GPA of program-specific coursework excluding SDE 1010.)
 For the high school senior applicant without college level courses work, high school grades though the first nine weeks of the senior year will be used to calculate the GPA.

 - Complete 40 hours of observation in a clinical setting with a licensed Occupational Therapist or Occupational Therapy Assistant using the Observation Form in the application packet.